-Kelvin Heck’s first driving lesson was at age 8 when he and his dad were burning the weeds out of the ditches adjacent to one of their cornfields and his dad told him “run down to the end of the ditch and bring that pick-up down here.”
-That was in 1959, and Kelvin has been involved in virtually every aspect of production agriculture in the 5 decades since.
+Kelvin’s first driving lesson was at age 8 when he and his dad were burning the weeds out of the ditches adjacent to one of their cornfields and his dad told him “run down to the end of the ditch and bring that pick-up down here.”
+That was in 1959, and Kelvin has been involved in virtually all aspect of production agriculture in the 5 decades since.

 Kelvin is the great-grandson of German immigrants who settled along the fertile banks of the Kansas River, just north of Lawrence, in the late 1800s.
 From almost the time Kelvin could walk until he left for college, he spent summers, evenings and weekends farming alongside his grandfather and his father.
 Through long days in the fields Kelvin learned not only how to care for the land, but the Midwestern values of hard work and having your word be your bond.
-Following his graduation from the University of Kansas with a degree in Business, Kelvin returned to the family farm and carved out his own niche with Pine, Congrove and Heck Farms, where he grew corn, soybeans, potatoes and wheat, and raised livestock.
-Kelvin was recognized by the Jaycees as “Outstanding Young Farmer” in 1982.
+Following his graduation from the University of Kansas with a degree in Business, Kelvin returned to the family farm and carved out his own acreage where he grew corn, soybeans, potatoes and wheat, and raised livestock.

-Kelvin left active farming in 1986 and began a highly successful career in commercial real estate.
+Kelvin left the farm he loved in 1986 when he traded the daily routine of driving a combine for a real estate license, and began a highly successful career in commercial real estate.
 To his background in production agriculture, Kelvin has added commercial real estate designations of CCIM (Certified Commercial Investment Member) and SIOR (Society of Industrial and Office Realtors), as well as ALC (Accredited Land Consultant).
-Throughout the past 25 years Kelvin has worked with numerous national and regional clients, as well as dozens of area land owners (including Pioneer Hi-Bred, Pine Family Farms, and the KU Endowment Association).

 Kelvin has a unique combination of background, education, and experience, but above all he still loves the land.
-That love has kept him close to the farming community throughout his career, both through his continued ownership of farm land, and his decision to specialize in the sale of agricultural, recreational, and development land.
+That love has kept him close to the farming community throughout his career, both through his continued ownership of farm land, and his decision to specialize in the sale of agricultural and recreational land.